sarahcssiqueira/docker-wordpress/readme.md

 ## Docker

+### Folders Structure

+.vscode
+db
+docker: also install Xdebug and set Xdebug.ini. plugins themes wp-core
+.gitignore
+composer.json
+license
+readme

+### Containers

-Docker services used on [docker-compose. yml](https://github.com/sarahcssiqueira/docker-wordpress/blob/master/docker/docker-compose.yml):
+Docker containers used on [docker-compose. yml](https://github.com/sarahcssiqueira/docker-wordpress/blob/master/docker/docker-compose.yml):

-- **WordPress**

-Uses the official WordPress latest docker image.
+- WordPress: Uses the official WordPress latest docker image.

-- **WP-CLI**

-The **wpcli container** was added to only run one-off commands.
-Don’t need it to run as a service, only as a cli tool, for that run:

-`docker-compose run --rm wpcli command`
+- WP-CLI: The **wpcli container** was added to only run one-off commands.
+Don’t need it to run as a service, only as a cli tool, for that run `docker-compose run --rm wpcli command`

-- **db**

-The MYSQL official image.
+- db: The MYSQL official image.

-- **phpMyAdmin**

-Intended to handle the administration of MySQL, in this case through port 80, on browser [localhost:8080/](localhost:8080/).
+- phpMyAdmin: Intended to handle the administration of MySQL, in this case through port 80, on browser [localhost:8080/](localhost:8080/).

-Dokcer will also install Xdebug and set Xdebug.ini.

-## Usage
+## Basic usage

-Clone this repository `git clone https://github.com/sarahcssiqueira/docker-wordpress` then cd the **docker folder** `cd docker` and set up your chosen variables on the .env file.
+Clone (or download) this repository `git clone https://github.com/sarahcssiqueira/docker-wordpress`.
+Go to the /docker folder and set up your chosen variables on the .env file.

 ### Set variables